 The CPC will present its recommendations to Town Meeting for discussion and vote.
+Project proponent(s) are expected to attend, make presentations as appropriate, and/or answer any questions regarding the proponent's recommended project.
 The Town Meeting has the final authority to award funds from Groton's CPA fund and: